 Another way you can ensure sustainable Halloween costumes is to DIY them.
 Try to use sustainable materials in your Halloween costumes.
 Let your child be creative with cardboard, and don't be afraid to use your imagination to make your Halloween costume creepy and whimsical.

 Upcycling your clothes into costumes is a great way to increase the lifespan of your costume and your clothes!
-To learn more about upcycling, check out another Trash Talks Blog.
+To learn more about upcycling, check out another The Sour Scoop.

 How complicated you make your costume is up to you, just remember to have fun even if you don't look exactly how you were planning!

 Looking for where you can buy sustainable Halloween costumes?
-Check out Primary, a kids clothing brand that goes back to the basics for both their fabric materials and their sustainable packaging.
+Check out Primary, a kid's clothing brand that goes back to the basics for both its fabric materials and its sustainable packaging.

 3. Turn Your Fall Leaves Into Decor

 With the change in the weather comes a change in the leaves.
 They float from the treetops down to your driveway where you crunch on them on your way out the door every morning.

 Did you know that leaves could become art?
 That's right, they could become garlands (for both indoors and outdoors) that bring outdoor fun into your home! @scraps.and.coffee. grounds on Instagram is the account behind this genius idea.
 The fall decor tip can also be a family-friendly craft, so don't forget to include your little ones in the festive fall activity!